 C) Ethical approval that cannot be delegated to Supervisors

-The Supervisor Delegated Approval process described above will be suitable for all projects that include secondary data analysis only, or those that are limited to data collection by interview, focus group, and questionnaire/survey, clinical audit, service evaluation, or involves the evaluation of software or e-Learning materials, and only with participants who are not vulnerable and not dependent (e.g. not receiving health or social care, primary or secondary education, or criminal justice services), where the research does not investigate sensitive or intrusive matters (e.g. health status, criminal activity, or sexual history).
+The Supervisor Delegated Approval process described above will be suitable for all projects that include secondary data analysis only, or those that are limited to data collection by interview, focus group, and questionnaire/survey, clinical audit, service evaluation, or involves the evaluation of software or e-Learning materials, and only with participants who are not vulnerable and not dependent (e.g. not receiving health or social care, primary or secondary education, or criminal justice services), where the research does not investigate sensitive or intrusive matters (e.g. health status, wellbeing, political opinions, religious beliefs, professional or academic misconduct, criminal activity, sexual history, etc.).

 If you are at all unsure whether your project meets the Supervisor Delegated Approval requirements, please discuss this with your supervisor or contact wmg-ft-projects at warwick dot ac dot uk for further guidance.

-D) What your Research Methodology chapter should contain
+D) What your Research Methodology/ Proposal chapter should contain

-This is fully detailed in your WMG Study Skills Moodle pages; but a research methodology chapter should contain comprehensive information of the research methods to be used, why they are appropriate, detail about any participants, and any other ethical considerations.
+This is fully detailed by your relevant Study Skills module (the SPA module for FTMSc students); but a research methodology or proposal document should contain comprehensive information of the research methods to be used, why they are appropriate, detail about any participants, and any other ethical considerations.

 This information only needs to be in DRAFT form for your ethics submission, but in enough detail that your supervisor (and a potentially third party) can understand what data you intend to collect and what you will then do with it.

-NB: If you are considering use of surveys or interviews, a DRAFT of your survey, or interview/ focus group questions MUST be included with your submission.
+*** NB: If you are considering use of surveys or interviews, a DRAFT of ALL survey, or interview/ focus group questions MUST be included with your submission***

 E) Additional Documentation